Kiyoko-OwO/forGenius-E-commerce-recommendation-system-website/README.md

 $ npm run serve
 ```
 After that and wait a second, your terminal should show the following picture.
-(Note: The reason why we use “npm install --force” is because in this project,  “less border” pacage’s version is too low; there may be some useless errors here if you use the command  without “--force”.).
+(Note: The reason why we use “npm install --force” is because in this project,  “less border” package’s version is too low; there may be some useless errors here if you use the command  without “--force”.).

 #### Open
 Make sure you finish all steps of backend and frontend, and both of them are running like the last picture in the last step of their instructions.